dleslie/physicsfs-egg/README.md

 Please note that we do not supply a UTF-8 to Latin1 converter, since Latin1 can't express most Unicode codepoints.
 It's a legacy encoding; you should be converting away from it at all times.

+=== Convenience Functions

+==== <procedure>(read-from-file file-name)</procedure>

+Assuming that PhysicsFS has been initialized and that a location has been mounted, this function will read an entire file into a <type>blob</type>.

+Throws errors if the parameter is not a string, or if the declared file name cannot be found, or if PhysicsFS is not initialized.

+==== <procedure>(write-to-file file-name data)</procedure>

+Assuming that PhysicsFS has been initialized and that a mount point is available; given a file name and a <type>blob</type> this function will write the entire contents of the blob to the file.

+Throws errors if the parameters are incorrect, or if PhysicsFS is not initialized.

+== Known Issues

+* 64-bit return values for foreign bindings are not supported by Chicken at the moment, and as such the read-foo64 bindings, and others, aren't actually available.

 == Author

 Dan Leslie (dan@ironoxide.ca)